flame-engine/flame/doc/flame/inputs/other_inputs.md

 - `defaultSkin`: Component that will be displayed by default on the button.
 - `downSkin`: Component displayed when the button is clicked or tapped.
 - `hoverSkin`: Component displayed when the button is hovered. (desktop and web).
+- `defaultLabel`: Component shown on top of skins.
+Automatically aligned to center.
+- `disabledLabel`: Component shown on top of skins when button is disabled.

 The component also support `disabledSkin`, for the disabled state.
 This state is achieved by using `setDisabled`.